 Well, unless you use legal matter management software.

 These tools keep everyone on the same page at all times.
 Lawyers can access case files, collaborate with colleagues, and communicate with clients no matter where they work

 According to the 2022 Legal Trends Report, lawyers bill just 33% of their time (2.6 hours per day).
 So, where does the rest of their time go?

-Legal workflow automation via centralized legal matter management software is the perfect solution.
+Legal workflow automation via centralised legal matter management software is the perfect solution.
 Manage every single one of your firm’s processes in one place.
-Automate client intake workflows, communication, deadline reminders, and document creation.
+Automate client onboarding workflows, communication, deadline reminders, and document creation.